 - 23. The own funds requirements for the positions deliberately excluded by the institution from the internal model (including any banking book positions) should be determined according to the standardised approach.
-For these positions, institutions should be able to demonstrate that the level of own funds requirements under the standardised approach is commensurate with their risks and that the exclusion was not made for the sole purpose of reducing the overall own funds requirements for market risk.85 - 24.
-The ECB considers that an appropriate approach to calculating the own funds requirements for derivatives on unusual underlyings (such as temperature, weather or mortality)86 could be to include them in the scope of the IMA (the "exotic" risks might be treated under the "risks not in the model engines (RNIME)87" framework, where necessary).
+For these positions, institutions should be able to demonstrate that the level of own funds requirements under the standardised approach is commensurate with their risks and that the exclusion was not made for the sole purpose of reducing the overall own funds requirements for market risk. - 24.
+The ECB considers that an appropriate approach to calculating the own funds requirements for derivatives on unusual underlyings (such as temperature, weather or mortality) could be to include them in the scope of the IMA (the "exotic" risks might be treated under the "risks not in the model engines (RNIME)" framework, where necessary).
 However, institutions may use the standardised approach for these positions, provided that they can demonstrate that the level of own funds requirements under the standardised approach is commensurate with the risks of such positions. - 25.
-The ECB considers that a materiality criterion at transaction level (for example, a notional amount lower than a certain EUR amount) is not an appropriate criterion by itself for an exclusion from the scope, because the cumulative effect
+The ECB considers that a materiality criterion at transaction level (for example, a notional amount lower than a certain EUR amount) is not an appropriate criterion by itself for an exclusion from the scope, because the cumulative effect of these transactions may be a material position.
+Therefore, this type of exclusion should not be applied. - 26.
+If back-to-back transactions are excluded from the calculation of own funds requirements using the internal model (in the circumstances set out in paragraph 11), it is not necessary as it is with other excluded positions to

-85 This understanding is also supported by Article 13(b) of the Final Draft RTS on assessment methodology for IMA and significant share.
+This understanding is also supported by Article 13(b) of the Final Draft RTS on assessment methodology for IMA and significant share.

-86 The EBA considers that certain "unusual" underlyings, such as freight rate, weather derivatives or emission certificates can be considered as, or assimilated to, commodities (see the EBA Single Rulebook Q&A, Question ID: 2014_934).
+The EBA considers that certain "unusual" underlyings, such as freight rate, weather derivatives or emission certificates can be considered as, or assimilated to, commodities (see the EBA Single Rulebook Q&A, Question ID: 2014\934).

-87 See Section 7 for more details.
+&lt;sup>17 See Section 7 for more details.